deadratfink/jy-transform/docs/CUSTOM.md

 }
 ```

-Of course, his would have no effect on the provided JSON data.
+Of course, this would have no effect on the provided JSON data.
 Actually, this one is
 used internally when no middleware is provided to ensure the proper promisified
 control flow.